phatblinkie/rust_installer/README.md

 To install, become root user in your linux os, centos or ubuntu should both work

-run the following command as root
+run the following command as a normal user (if elevated commands are needed, it will ask for your sudo pw)

 wget -q -O - https://raw.githubusercontent.com/phatblinkie/rust_installer/main/install_rust.sh | bash